GC-public-projects/AuthuiFirestoreDemo/README.md

 #### Components explanations
 - addCity(city: City) : .add is used instead .set because we want to auto generate a document name in the DB for the city. the name is a String ID.

-- fetchAllCities() : the function return a simple list of cities
+- fetchAllCities() : the function return a simple list of cities from the "cities" collection

 - fetchAllCitiesWithListener() : the function returns as flow a list of cities from the callbackFlow { ... }, in this one we will add a snapshotListener to the "cities" collection.
 In the snapshotListener, the objects created from the query are rebuilt and returned again when the cities collection is modified.
 Flows are a modern approach to handle the data from the listeners but it is possible to use Livedata too.
+By using the same function with and without listener we will prove when some changes will be done, only the composable attached to the flow will be updated.

 - fetchAllCitiesAndIdWithListener() : same than fetchAllCitiesWithListener() but returns as flow a list of pairs in which each city will be attached to its document ID.
 This ID will be usefull when we will need to delete a city from the DB.
 Indeed, contrary to the records of the tables from the relational DBs, the content of the documents (record) don't content any attribute (like primary key) to recognise them in order to delete them.
 So we need to return the document ID.